Fancy that, we fancy cats!

 Open exchange of information is also being made more possible through publications and on the Internet.
 This exchange is vital to the cat fancy as a whole, while breeds appear distinct, the collectively shared genetics will benefit all.

 Open exchange begins with the individual breeder.
 Disclosing what might be carried in a line as far as temperament, color, structure, and potential problems noted in the progeny.
 Remember, it is often not the first generation but the grandchildren of a line that exhibit genetic traits.
 It is important to keep records of progeny so patterns of inheritance good and bad are revealed.
 Disclosure will allow the breed and cat fancy as a whole to move ahead.
-The website www.bengalpedigrees.com shows the pedigrees and a web list called email@example.com is a hypothesis based forum.
+The website www.bengalpedigrees.com shows the pedigrees (Libbie serves as a Trustee) and a web list called email@example.com is a hypothesis based forum (Libbie is the owner of the list).

 Back to the original question: